Build Your COVID-19 Diabetes Go Bag

 Ketone strips and glucagon

-If you are sick, BGs are harder to manage and DKA can be a dangerous reality if you’re needing more insulin than normal while having trouble keeping carbs or fluids down.
+If you are sick, blood glucose levels (BGs) are harder to manage and DKA can be a dangerous reality if you’re needing more insulin than normal while having trouble keeping carbs or fluids down.
 As a result, you should test for ketones more frequently when you are sick.
 In case of lows—especially in situations where you may not have easy access to glucose or are in rapidly changing situations that make blood sugar harder to manage, make sure to have both a current physical form and an active prescription for glucagon.
 It comes in several forms including a nasal spray, autoinjectors, prefilled syringes, or a powder that must be mixed with a liquid before injecting.

 Insulin, syringes, pen needles and pump supplies